ArhitaK/NetRecs-Intelligent-Friend-Recommendation-System/README.md

 # NetRecs-Intelligent-Friend-Recommendation-System
-A friend recommendation system using graph mining to analyze and suggest potential friends based on social network data.
-Built with Python, NetworkX, and Pandas, it processes and visualizes connections to provide intelligent recommendations.
+NetRecs is a sophisticated friend recommendation system designed to analyze social network data using advanced graph mining techniques.
+Implemented with Python, NetworkX, and Pandas, this system effectively processes and visualizes social connections to deliver precise and insightful friend recommendations.
+By leveraging these technologies, NetRecs aims to enhance and streamline the process of discovering meaningful connections within your network.

 # Problem Statement:
 Given a directed social graph, the task is to predict missing links to recommend users.
 This involves solving the problem of link prediction in graphs.